lowRISC/opentitan/hw/ip/spi_device/doc/_index.md

 BUSY bit is set by HW when it receives any commands that are uploaded to the FIFOs and their `busy` fields are 1 in the command information entry.
 SW may clear BUSY bit when it completes the received commands (e.g Erase/ Program).

-If BUSY is set, SPI_DEVICE IP blocks the passhthrough interface in Passthrough mode.
+If BUSY is set, SPI_DEVICE IP blocks the passthrough interface in Passthrough mode.
 The blocking of the interface occurs in SPI transaction idle state (CSb == 1).
 When SW clears the BUSY bit, it is applied to the STATUS register in the SPI clock domain when SPI clock toggles.
 It means the update happens when the next SPI transaction is received.